sid-betalol/BT3041-Analysis-and-Interpretation-of-Biological-Data/assignment2_cnn/README.md

 - Accuracy improved by around 34% as I could train with more parameters (around 1 million).
 - For more details, check the [report](https://github.com/sid-betalol/BT3041-Analysis-and-Interpretation-of-Biological-Data/blob/main/assignment2_cnn/report.pdf).
 - Check code on Colab [here](https://colab.research.google.com/drive/1GL4lbsyA9cKkJIgfTrhOWL3Gg__5tv-M?usp=sharing).

+The fact that the CIFAR-10 dataset has a significant bottleneck in the form of images with a maximum resolution of 32x32 is a positive component of this assignment.
+This means that, while more powerful networks with higher parameters and fancier connections will perform better, the benefit of increasing complexity will be minor because there is only so much detail in the image to collect.

+#### To add: An approach based on Convolutional Spiking Neural Networks, which gives better accuracy (around 69%).